berk-karaal/swag-generic-func-scoped-structs-bug/README.md

+# Update

+This issue is fixed by https://github.com/swaggo/swag/pull/1883 .
+I'm archiving the repo

+---

 # Swag Generic Struct with Function Scoped Structs Bug

 This project demonstrates the bug when generic typed structs used with function scoped structs on